Refreshing arugula salad with flavorful fennel and sweet navel orange accompanied by a delightful champagne vinegar dressing.

 - Gather all the ingredients.

-- Heat a frying pan over medium-high heat and toast the walnuts, stirring frequently, until they smell fragrant.
+- Heat a dry frying pan over medium-high heat and toast 3 Tbsp roasted walnuts, stirring frequently, until they smell fragrant.
 Transfer the walnuts to a plate and set aside.

-- In a small bowl, squeeze ½ Tbsp of navel orange juice and set aside.
-Peel the navel oranges and cut the orange in half crosswise and slice into ½” thick half-moon slices.
+- In a small bowl, squeeze ½ Tbsp juice from the navel orange and set aside.
+Peel 1–2 navel oranges and cut the orange in half crosswise.
+Cut into half-moon slices ½ inch thick.

-- To make the dressing, whisk together ½ Tbsp navel orange juice (from the previous step), 1 Tbsp extra virgin olive oil, and 1 Tbsp champagne vinegar.
-Season with salt and pepper to taste.
+- To make the dressing, whisk together the navel orange juice (from the previous step), 1 Tbsp extra virgin olive oil, and 1 Tbsp champagne vinegar.
+Season with ¼ tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper to taste.
 Set aside.

-- Add the arugula and fennel in a large bowl and add the dressing.
+- Add 1½ oz arugula and the sliced fennel to a large bowl.
+Then, add the dressing.
 Toss gently to coat thoroughly.
-Arrange the salad on a plate and arrange the orange slices.
-Sprinkle walnuts and fennel fronds.
+Arrange the salad on a plate and top with the orange slices.
+Sprinkle with the walnuts and 1 Tbsp fennel fronds.
 Serve immediately.

 Nutrition